Molecular Genetics of Neurodevelopment in Health and Disease

 Molecular Basis of Autism Spectrum Disorders (ASDs)

-Autism Spectrum Disorders (ASDs) affect communication, learning, and behavior, with a diagnosis rate of one in 36 children in the United States.
+Autism Spectrum Disorders (ASDs) affect communication, learning, and behavior, with a diagnosis rate of one in 36 children.
 Despite knowing the genetic basis, the molecular mechanism of these disorders remains elusive.
 We have identified a novel chromatin complex, the TCF20/PHF14 complex, which plays a crucial role in brain development and ASD pathogenesis.
 In collaboration with Robert Tjian's group at UC Berkeley, we are employing mouse models, iPSC-derived neurons, and single-molecule imaging to investigate the convergent and divergent roles of the TCF20/PHF14 complex in brain development and function.

 Neuronal Activity and Brain Development